 I was actually inspired to make this salad after trying the Green Jean Salad at Vessel Kitchen in Kimball Junction, Utah.
-If you’re ever in Kimball Junction or nearby Park City, you need to stop in … everything I’ve had there is so good.
+If you're ever in Kimball Junction / Park City or Salt Lake City, you NEED to stop in ... everything I've had there is so good.

 My version of the Green Jean is a simplified version of Vessel Kitchen's: a Kale and Quinoa Salad mixed with a super tasty miso dressing and topped with roasted sweet potato chunks.
 The finishing touch is a rich Tahini Dressing drizzled over the top.
 It's so easy to make and so delicious!

-This tasty vegan salad makes a wonderful fall meal (although I’d serve it anytime of year), and it’s even good-looking enough to serve for a special occasion, like Thanksgiving.
+This tasty vegan salad makes a wonderful fall meal (although I'd serve it anytime of year).
+It makes an excellent "bowl meal", but it's also good-looking enough to serve for a special occasion, like Thanksgiving.

-Although it has a number of components, this Kale Quinoa Salad is easy to make.
-Don’t let the somewhat long ingredient list put you off … I promise you can do this!
+Although it has a number of components, this salad is so easy to make.
+Don't let the somewhat long ingredient list put you off ...
+I promise you can do this!

 The key to success with this recipe is to stay organized and to prepare things in a certain order.
 Here's what you're going to do in a nutshell: